mechmotum/skijumpdesign/docs/analyze-jump.rst

 Flight
 ======

 Once the skier leaves the takeoff ramp at the maximum (design) speed they will be in flight.
-The ``Skier.fly_to()`` method can be used to simulate this longest flight trajectory.
+The :meth:`~skijumpdesign.skiers.Skier.fly_to` method can be used to simulate this longest flight trajectory.

 .. plot::
    :include-source: True